splynx/docs/files/en/networking/tr069_acs/dev_connection_types_groups_provision/dev_connection_types_groups_provision.md

 ![object actions](object_actions.png)

-- **create** - create an object with the attributes specified in the configuration, but if we already have an object with these attributes, a new object will not be created;
+- **Create** - create an object with the attributes specified in the configuration, but if we already have an object with these attributes, a new object will not be created;
-- **update** - update the object's attribute value (-s);
+- **Update** - update the object's attribute value (-s);
-- **delete** - remove all objects according to the path, **for example** object `Device.Firewall.X_MIKROTIK_Filter.Chain.3.Rule` will remove all firewall rules from output chain on Mikrotik;
+- **Delete** - remove all objects according to the path, **for example** object `Device.Firewall.X_MIKROTIK_Filter.Chain.3.Rule` will remove all firewall rules from output chain on Mikrotik;

 ![object actions](delete_firewall_rules.png)

-- **delete with equal condition** - remove the object if the attribute's `value` was specified in the configuration, **for example** remove all the disabled rules in firewall output chain.
+- **Delete with equal condition** - remove the object if the attribute's `value` was specified in the configuration, **for example** remove all the disabled rules in firewall output chain.

 ![object actions](del_equal_condition.png)

 ------------
 **Attribute options:**

 - **Ignore statement** as an attribute option allows to use `---ignore---` value in the field to skip sending the attribute to the device.